relentless95/Rentry/README.md

 # Description #

 Welcome to the ultimate rental houses platform!
-Whether you're looking for a short-term rental for your next vacation or you're a property owner looking to rent out your property, this website has got you covered.
+If you're a property owner looking to rent out your property, this website has got you covered.
 With features that are easy to use and a user-friendly interface, renting a house or apartment has never been this convenient.

-The website has been designed keeping the needs of both renters and property owners in mind.
-Renters can easily search for properties based on their preferred location, dates, and other parameters, and property owners can list their properties and manage bookings from one central location.
+The website has been designed keeping the needs of property owners on mind, so owners can list their properties and manage bookings from one central location.